Built on the headland of Monte Castellare, the village -made up of 5 hamlets- stands in the heart of chestnut trees and green valleys,...

 Penta di Casinca, a land of history and tradition.

 The village’s main hamlet crowns the hilltop overlooking the coast.

 The small picturesque hamlet of Venzolasca was built in the mountains, away from invaders.

-The village is located right at the foot of San Petrone and dominates the Orezza Valley.
+The village is located right at the feet of Mount San Petrone and dominates the Orezza Valley.

-The village is located right in the heart of Castagniccia.
+The village is located right into the heart of Castagniccia.

-Its rustic and defensive houses open out a magnificent landscape with a breathtaking view of San Petrone.
+Its rustic and defensive houses open up on a magnificent landscape with a breath-taking view of San Petrone.

 Anchored on a rocky spur, the houses jut out dizzily over the cliff edge.

 This historic village is located at 580 m above sea level in the heart of the regional park, where you will find a Saracen tower